failfa-st/learn-langchainjs/README.md

 - Update the **question** to anything you would like to know and see what the robot is responding
 - Which influence will a temperature of `1.0` have on the answer?

+---

+## Ask RoboAlex

+To set up and use the CLI to interact with RoboAlex and get answers to LangChainJS-related questions, follow the steps in the [Prerequisites (optional)](#prerequisites-optional) section.

+Once you've completed the setup, you can start the interactive CLI app by running `npm start`.
+This will enable you to ask RoboAlex questions about LangChainJS and explore its capabilities as you progress through the guide.